luis-domingues/SocialNet/README.md

 ## Updates

-* Improvement in the `user's personal feed`, being able to create, publish and view posts in the personal feed.
-* Added `edit`, `delete`, `like` and `comment` features to posts, as well as being able to follow or unfollow other profiles.
+* ☑️ Sign Up and Login options.
+* ⏳ Password recovery.
+* ☑️ Personal feed
+- * Publish posts
+- * View posts from users you follow
+- * Interaction on posts (e.g. Likes and Comments – this includes your own posts as well)
+- * Update and Delete posts, comments and Remove likes
+- * **Thread System**
-* Added user profile tab.
+* ☑️ Personal user profile
-* Search bar.
+* ☑️ View other users' profiles
+* ⏳ Real-time notification system

 ## Usage